Heavy-Division/heavy-division-bot/README.md

 ## Contributing
 To get started with contributing, read the [contributing guide here](https://github.com/Hypeism/HeavyBot/blob/typescript-refactor/.github/CONTRIBUTING.md) and format your pull request [using this template](https://github.com/Hypeism/HeavyBot/blob/typescript-refactor/.github/PULL_REQUEST_TEMPLATE.md)

+Ping or DM HowNowBrownCrow#2591 on Discord if you have any questions